mothur/mothur.github.io/_wiki/miseq_sop.md

 The first thing we want to do is combine our two sets of reads for each sample and then to combine the data from all of the samples.
-This is done using the [make.contigs](/wiki/make.contigs) command, which requires stability.files as input.
+This is done using the [make.contigs](/wiki/make.contigs) command, which requires `stability.paired.files` as input.
 This command will extract the sequence and quality score data from your fastq files, create the reverse complement of the reverse read and then join the reads into contigs.
 We have a very simple algorithm to do this.
 First, we align the